top of page

 What is the age limit?

 We do accept children but they must be strong competent riders.
 They should have a certificate from a pony club or qualified teacher to attest this.
-No adjustment in price of children.
-Our minimum recommended age is 12 years old.
+There is no adjustment in price for children.

 What drinks are available?